 Are you wondering when to make a wedding registry?
 It is prudent wedding registry etiquette to take your time when creating the list.
 Remember the gifts will stay with you long after the wedding has passed.
 Consider what every room in your house needs, including the outdoors.
 Think of your hobbies as well.
 The gifts should have a significant effect on your life.

 6. Review the Checklist Regularly

 Regular reviews will save you from some common wedding registry etiquette missteps.
-Go for a wedding registry checklist system that notifies you once a gift is purchased.
+Go for an ultimate wedding registry checklist system that notifies you once a gift is purchased.
 If not, make a point of checking regularly.
 If your guests have purchased a good number of items, update the list accordingly.